Kroměříž Castle

-The Kroměříž Castle (Zámek Kroměříž or Arcibiskupský zámek, Schloss Kremsier) is a castle in Kroměříž in the Czech Republic.
+Kroměříž Castle (Zámek Kroměříž or Arcibiskupský zámek, Schloss Kremsier) is a castle in Kroměříž in the Czech Republic.
 It used to be the principal residence of the bishops and (from 1777) archbishops of Olomouc.
 UNESCO listed the gardens and castle as a World Heritage Site in 1998 because of its exceptionally well-preserved and outstanding Baroque gardens.

 History

-The first residence on the site was founded by bishop Stanislav I Thurzo in 1500.
+The town was owned by the bishops from the 13th century.
+During the Hussite wars they lost control, and regained it only in the 1470s.
+This prompted the replacement of the castle with a more comfortable residence by bishop Stanislav I Thurzo in 1500.
 The building was in the late Gothic style, with a modicum of Renaissance detail.
 During the Thirty Years' War, the castle was sacked by the Swedish army (1643).

-It was not until 1664 that a bishop from the powerful Lichtenstein family charged architect Filiberto Lucchese with renovating the palace in a Baroque style.
+It was not until 1664 that a bishop from the powerful Lichtenstein-Kastelkorn family charged architect Filiberto Lucchese with renovating the palace in a Baroque style.
 The chief monument of Lucchese's work in Kroměříž is the Pleasure Garden in front of the castle.
 Upon Lucchese's death in 1666, Giovanni Pietro Tencalla completed his work on the formal garden and had the palace rebuilt in a style reminiscent of the Turinese school to which he belonged.

-After the castle was gutted by a major fire in March 1752, Bishop Hamilton commissioned two leading imperial artists, Franz Anton Maulbertsch and Josef Stern, arrived at the residence in order to decorate the halls of the palace with their works.
+After the castle was gutted by a major fire in March 1752, Bishop Hamilton commissioned two leading imperial artists, Franz Anton Maulbertsch and Josef Stern to decorate the halls of the palace with their works.
 In addition to their paintings, the palace still houses an art collection, generally considered the second finest in the country, which includes Titian's last mythological painting, The Flaying of Marsyas.
 The largest part of the collection was acquired by Bishop Karel in Cologne in 1673.
 The palace also contains an outstanding musical archive and a library of 33,000 volumes.